SP-VLA: A Joint Model Scheduling and Token Pruning Approach for VLA Model Acceleration: Experimental Results

+\paragraph{Frequency and Latency.} We evaluate the inference frequency and latency of \sysname~on a single NVIDIA RTX 4090 (40GB), with results in Table \ref{tab:latency_simplerenv}.
+CogACT runs at less than 4 Hz, while our method increases the frequency to over 8 Hz—a 2.2$\times$ improvement—along with a 2.2$\times$ reduction in per-inference latency.
+Furthermore, on LIBERO, our method delivers a 1.4$\times$ frequency improvement, indicating that VLA models exhibit substantial temporal and spatial redundancy, which our approach effectively exploits for dynamic frequency acceleration.
+More detailed results are in Appendix \ref{sec:lantency and frequency}.

-\paragraph{Visualizations.} Fig.\ref{fig:action_list} visually illustrates how \sysname~performs task completion across various tasks during the invocation of the VLA model.
+\paragraph{Visualizations.} Fig.\ref{fig:action_list} shows how \sysname~performs task completion across various tasks during the invocation of the VLA model.
 As shown in the figure, \sysname~adaptively identifies redundant components and prunes tokens accordingly to accelerate VLA inference.
 Morever, it effectively preserves object edge information, maintaining the spatial perception capability required by the VLA model.
 These results demonstrate the effectiveness of our spatio-semantic dual-aware token pruning method in significantly enhancing inference efficiency.
+For details on parameter sensitivity analysis, in-depth experimental analysis, the acceleration ratios of different model parts and additional experiments and visualizations, please refer to Appendices \ref{sec:sensitivity analysis}, \ref{sec:more experimental analysis}, \ref{sec:The Acceleration Ratios of Model Scheduling and Token Pruning.}, \ref{sec:more experimental results}, \ref{sec:more visualizations} and \ref{sec:more action dynamics}.